ArminJo/ServoEasing/README.md

 Arduino Plotter Output with constraints at 5 degree and 175 degree activated.
 ![Arduino Plotter Output with constraints at 5 degree and 175 degree activated](https://github.com/ArminJo/ServoEasing/blob/master/pictures/Constraints.png)

+### Disable easing temporarily
+By setting speed -which is an uint16- to a real high value like e.g. 50000, you can effectively disable easing and get almost the same behavior as if using Servo.write() function directly.

 <br/>

 # API